Isabella-Mitchell/milestone-project-one/README.md

 # Row Gallery Website
-## Milestone Project 1
+## Milestone Project 1 - Static Front-End Website

-* The aim of this project is to build a static front-end website.
-The website is required to have at least 3 pages and be built using technologies I have learnt so far including HTML and CSS.
-The aim of the site is to provide value to both the user and the site owner through a clear presentation of data.

-* For this project, I have created a website for a fictitious art gallery called Row Gallery, located in Dungeness, UK.
-The focus of the design is to provide a good user experience and a structured layout of information.
-The website is responsive, so it is functional and looks good on any device screen size.
+* Row Gallery is a contemporary art gallery located in Dungeness, UK.
+The aim of the Row Gallery website is to appeal to prospective gallery visitors and clients.
+The website is designed to be responsive so that it is user-friendly and looks appealing on any device.

-* My website consists of a homepage to introduce the gallery and the main sections of the website.
-The site then has 4 pages, one with information about exhibitions, one with information about the gallery's artists, one with information about the gallery and visiting information and a contact page with a contact form.
+* This is my Milestone Project 1 submission for Code Institute's Diploma in Web Application Development course.
+My website features five pages and is built using technologies that I have learnt including HTML and CSS.

 ## Live Project